Published May 12, 2020 • 3 minute read

 Tracking certificates of insurance in-house is a manageable job when a company is small and working with a limited number of third parties such as vendors.
 This, however, still requires the right tools to make sure that it's being done in an organized fashion and avoid errors.
 For this, a well thought-out template can be an invaluable asset to your team.

 As a company grows, however, an in-house solution may be unable to scale with it.
-In order to maintain the level of organization needed to ensure continued compliance even as your company works with increasingly more vendors, contractors, tenants and more, enlisting the help of a certificate of insurance tracking solution supported by a dedicated team of professionals.
+In order to maintain the level of organization needed to ensure continued compliance even as your company works with increasingly more vendors, contractors, tenants and more, consider enlisting the help of a certificate of insurance tracking solution.

 The right solution can provide the perfect balance of software and service, you'll need to know what to look for and what questions to ask in order to find the best company for your business.